Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

 We provide a more geometrical description of the set $\bd = \bd(\Gamma)$: Suppose that $\mc F$ is a fundamental domain for $\Gamma$ in $\h$, e.\,g., a Dirichlet fundamental domain, and consider the closure $\overline{\mc F}$ of $\mc F$ in the geodesic closure

 of $\h$ (which is identical to the closure of $\h$ in $\wh\C$).
 Then

 For any subset $I$ of $\wh\R$ we set

 The subscript `$\st$' abbreviates `strong'.
 It alludes to the notion of a `strong cross section' for the geodesic flow on $\Gamma\backslash\h$.
-Such cross sections are a good source for tuples which satisfy the following notion of a `strict transfer operator approach' (cf.\@ \cite{Pohl_Symdyn2d}).
+Such cross sections are a good source for tuples that satisfy the notion of a `strict transfer operator approach' which we will define in the next section (cf.\@~\cite{Pohl_Symdyn2d}).